-This article was produced and published by Dora Hoong from Global Initiatives.
+This is an original article by Dora Hoong and Racia Yoong from Global Initiatives.

 The ongoing pandemic has taken a massive toll on economies worldwide, mandating a change in the way we live our lives.
 But the greatest toll that the pandemic has taken is probably on our health care.